 Next, we will name our VM and select a location to save it.
 Click the Next button to proceed.

-On the "Select a resource" page, select the resource that you wish the VM to be deployed on and click the Next button.
+On the "Select a resource" page, select the resource on which you wish for the VM to be deployed and click the Next button.

 The "Review details" page contains the password to your Windows environment under the "Description" field.